Feedback Lunch: Learned Feedback Codes for Secure Communications: Prior Work

 \section{Prior Work}

-In this section, we introduce two coding schemes for the AWGN with \textit{noiseless} feedback: the \gls{sk} scheme~\cite{schalkwijk1966coding} and the \gls{pb} scheme~\cite{ankireddy2024lightcode}.
-For the WTC-F, we assume feedback only from Bob, where these schemes serve as the reliability layer $(e_r,d_r)$ and become WTC-SK and WTC-PB once combined with the security layer.
+In this section, we review two feedback coding schemes for the AWGN channel with \textit{noiseless} feedback: the Schalkwijk–Kailath (SK) scheme~\cite{schalkwijk1966coding} and the POWERBLAST (PB) scheme~\cite{ankireddy2024lightcode}.
+For the WTC-F, we assume that feedback is available only from Bob.
+These schemes, therefore, serve as the reliability layer in our framework.
+When combined with the security layer, the resulting schemes are denoted as WTC-SK and WTC-PB, respectively.